 Thermal imaging works perfectly during the day; however, it performs much better at night.
-This is because temperatures of organic bodies compared to their surroundings have a larger gap, making the heat map contrasts a lot more visible.
+This is because the temperatures of organic bodies compared to their surroundings have a larger gap, making the heat map contrasts a lot more visible.

-Similarly, there are also conditions where the effectivity of thermal imaging and thermal monoculars is reduced.
+Similarly, there are also conditions where the effectivity of thermal devices and thermal monoculars is reduced.
 For example, the existence of glass and mirrors in the viewed environment will mess up the data rendering of the processor from the sensor.
 Yes, there are some types of radiation that pass through the glass, but they are not enough to form recognizable images.

 What happens if you point a thermal camera at the sun?